of the electricity consumed on Reunion island comes from bagasse

 A fibrous residue resulting from the crushing of sugar cane, bagasse is also a rich source of energy.
 When burned in a boiler, it provides steam and electricity (a cogeneration process).
 The energy generated from bagasse considerably exceeds the needs of the production plant, which means it is possible to sell electricity to the power grid.
 During the campaign in Reunion Island, Tereos supplies bagasse to the island’s two largest thermal power plants, which are situated close to its facilities.
 This prevents 145,000 tonnes of coal from being imported.

-In 2014, new methanisation units were commissioned at our sites in Artenay, France, and Dobrovice, Czech Republic.
+In 2014, new methanisation units were commissioned at our site in Dobrovice, Czech Republic.
 The new process is based on the use of vinasse, a distillery by-product, and is a world first.
 The biogas that is produced is then used for the plant’s boilers, reducing both the consumption of fossil energies and CO2 emissions.